stellakaval/stellakaval.github.io/_pages/about.md

 profile:
   align: right
-  image:
+  image: Headshot_Stella_Kaval.png
   image_circular: false # crops the image to make it circular
   address:

 news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---

-Hi!
-My name is Stella and I'm a rising junior at UC Berkeley studying computer science.
+Hello!
+I'm Stella, a Computer Science junior at UC Berkeley. 👋

+My interests include CS education, cloud infrastructure, AI, UX design, and data science.
+I actively advocate for women in STEM, aiming to bridge the gender gap through the CS Kickstart program at UC Berkeley.
+I'm driven by the potential of technology to bring about positive change and empower others.
+Let's connect and collaborate on meaningful opportunities!